kostochkin/CU4python/README.md

 # example.py

 This script shows an example how classes work together.
 It creates Cu4ServersList instance.
-Then it run simple script each device on each server:
+Then it run simple script for each device on each server:
 - It initializes the device
 - It gets data from the device
 - If device is thermometer it does useless example work.